SWMando/NetworkingPortfolio/CCNA 1: Introduction to Networking/lab_10_4_4_build_a_switch_and_router_network/README.md

 ### Devices used for the following lab:
 * 1 Cisco ISR 4331 router (With Internet access)
-* 1 Cisco Catalyst 2960 switche
+* 1 Cisco Catalyst 2960 switch
 * 2 PCs

 ### Addressing Table